Thyroid Cancer: Staging and Treatment

 Supplemental thyroid hormone therapy

 Since all or most of your thyroid is gone, you will need to replace the thyroid hormone the gland had made.
 This is done with medications and is called “supplemental thyroid hormone therapy.”
 Thyroid hormone can also act as cancer therapy.
 You may be given slightly more thyroid hormone than what your body would normally make.
-This helps keep any leftover thyroid cancer “asleep” or inactive.
+This helps keep any leftover thyroid cancer inactive (or asleep).
 In other words, if your body finds that thyroid hormone is already there (through supplemental thyroid hormone therapy), it will not send signals for your thyroid to “turn on.”

 Radioactive iodine therapy (RAI)

 Thyroid tissue and some thyroid cancers take up iodine into their cells.
-By injecting radioactive iodine, I-131, (RAI), thyroid cancer cells may be killed (called "remnant" ablation).
+Radioactive iodine therapy (RAI) uses radioactive iodine, I-131, (RAI) to kill thyroid cancer cells (called "remnant" ablation).
 Your provider may use RAI if your tumor has a higher risk of coming back or has come back (recurrence), such as tumors that:

-• The cancer has gone through the thyroid capsule or into the soft tissues of the neck,
+• Have grown through the thyroid capsule or into the soft tissues of the neck.

-• Or if it has spread to the lymph nodes or other parts of the body, or
+• Have spread to the lymph nodes or other parts of the body.

 RAI can be an effective therapy in many cases, but some thyroid cancers do not take up iodine.
 In those cases, RAI will not be helpful.